Confirmed case of mumps at YMS

 “Our plan is to communicate with families with as much accurate information as possible,” said York Public Schools Superintendent Mitch Bartholomew.

-As of July 19, 2019, Nebraska has had between 3 and 19 confirmed cases of the mumps this year, according the Centers for Disease Control and Prevention.
-The CDC also reports that over that same time period, 45 states and the District of Columbia in the U.S. reported mumps infections in 1,799 individuals.
+Between Jan.
+1, 2019 and July 19, 2019, Nebraska had between 3 and 19 confirmed cases of the mumps, according the Centers for Disease Control and Prevention.
+In recent weeks, however, at least 30 cases have been reported in Northeast Nebraska Public Health Department’s jurisdiction – which consists of Cedar, Dixon, Thurston and Wayne counties.
+In 2018 there was a total of 12 reported mumps cases in the state, according to the Nebraska Department of Health and Human Services.

+The CDC states that as of July 19, 2019, forty-five states and the District of Columbia reported mumps infections in 1,799 individuals.

 ***IMPORTANT Information for York Middle School Parents***